Step 1: Connect to your data

 Open Tableau Desktop and begin

 The first thing you see after you open Tableau Desktop is the start page.
-Here, you select the connector that you want to use - how you will connect to your data.
+Here, you select the connector (how you will connect to your data) that you want to use.

 The start page gives you several options to choose from:

-Click the Tableau icon in the upper left-hand corner of any page to visit the start page at any time.
+Click the Tableau icon in the upper left-hand corner of any page to toggle between the start page and the authoring workspace.

 Under Connect, you can:

-Connect to data that is stored on a server, such as Tableau Server, Microsoft SQL Server, or Google Analytics.
+Connect to data that is stored on a server, such as Tableau Server, Microsoft SQL Server, Google Analytics, and more.